www.mdavid.com.au

 Thankfully, some of the major players in 3D now offer demos or even special 'learning editions' of their software, letting us try before we buy.
 I'm a big fan of that approach.

-Finally, whatever you buy, if you're not prepared to spend a lot of time at first learning the software then maybe your money could have been better spent on something else.
+Finally, whatever you might be thinking of buying, if you’re not prepared to spend a lot of time at first learning the software then maybe your money could be better spent on something else.

-Don't think it's your fault if you can't make a 3D blockbuster movie in your first hour.
-It's going to take time, and if you want to make a blockbuster you'll need more than an hour, and maybe a few hundred experienced specialists too.
-But if you're prepared to put in some decent learning time and set yourself some realistic projects then it's possible to have a lot of fun with 3D
+Don’t think it’s your fault if you can’t make a 3D blockbuster movie in your first hour.
+It’s going to take time, and if you want to make a blockbuster you’ll need more than an hour, and a few hundred experienced specialists will come in handy too.
+But if you’re prepared to put in some decent learning time and set yourself some realistic projects then it’s possible to have a lot of fun with 3D.